INCOHESIONS/sky-engine/README.md

 # Sky Engine

 More like a wrapper than an engine.
 Makes `pygame` less painful to use.
 Fully typed with Pylance on strict mode.

-Probably won't actually publish this on PyPI, but it's here for now.
+Generally cross-platform, but mostly tested on Windows.
+May have some window manager weirdness on Linux, specifically when it comes to fullscreening.

 Rendering is yet to be implemented, and thus is up to the user.
 An OpenGL example is provided below using `zengl`, as well as one using `pygame`'s software renderer with `pygame.draw`.

 ## Usage

-Rendering example (using [zengl](https://github.com/szabolcsdombi/zengl), based on [this](https://github.com/bilhox/pygame-ce/blob/main/examples/window_opengl.py) pygame-ce example):
+Rendering example (using [zengl](https://github.com/szabolcsdombi/zengl), based on [this](https://github.com/bilhox/pygame-ce/blob/main/examples/window_opengl.py) pygame example):

 ```py
 from typing import override